 Purpose: The Volunteer River, Stream, and Creek Cleanup Program provides funding to local units of government for volunteer cleanups of rivers, streams, and creeks to improve Michigan waterways.

-Goals: To clean up Michigan rivers, streams and creeks.
+Goals: To clean up Michigan rivers, streams and creeks of human-made trash.

 - The clarity and quality of the goals and objectives of the cleanup project.